scordio/junit-converters/docs/converters/base64.md

 ---
-description: An argument converter to decode Base64 instances to byte arrays
+description: An argument converter to decode Base64 instances into byte arrays
 hide:
   - toc
 ---